How to Raise Your Rates as a Freelance Writer – Here’s Everything You Need to Know [Includes Email Template]

 Whatever your own situation, though, remember it’s very normal for freelancers to raise their rates from time to time.
 Clients will expect it and be used to it, if they work with other freelancers.
-Even if they don’t, most people will completely understand why your prices go up.
+They won’t be surprised, and they certainly won’t be offended, by you asking for more money.

 If you don’t ever increase what you charge, you’re putting yourself and your client in a difficult position.
-You’ll end up resenting the work you’re doing – or potentially cutting corners so you can get their work done in the minimum time possible, if you’re charging per project.
+You’ll end up resenting the work you’re doing – or potentially cutting corners so you can get their work done in the minimum time possible.

-While asking for more money can feel awkward, it will almost always go very smoothly, and it’ll have (obviously enough) a great pay-off.
+While asking for more money can feel awkward, in my experience, it will almost always go very smoothly, and the financial rewards are definitely worth it.

-So if you’ve been thinking about charging more but hesitating, maybe now’s the time.
+So if you’ve been thinking about charging more but hesitating, I’d encourage you to give it a try with one of your clients this week.
 Good luck!